shaik-adnan1/Docs_here/Git_issues_Terminal-errors.md

 One of the cause maybe that
 --- There exists a README file in the repo that was added during repository creation and a README file in the folder you want to commit
---- these clash causing the following error
+--- these README files clash causing the following error

 What that means is that the files in your github repository and working local directory aren't matching!!